 Clearly, portable power remains a lucrative sector in the Middle East, where transmission has historically been riddled with challenges.

 As Tim Spearing, global product manager at Lucy Electric's automation business said to Construction Week in October 2015, the Middle East faces many challenges in achieving a stable, reliable, and high-performance electrical distribution network due to its rate of growth.

 Experts suggest this is one of the factors boosting the deployment of portable power technology in the GCC region.

-"Large scale industries are gradually shifting to rental power, as it helps maintain productivity, minimise capital costs, and sustain overhead costs," Bhandari explains.
+"Large scale industries are gradually shifting to rental power, as it helps maintain productivity, minimize capital costs, and sustain overhead costs," Bhandari explains.